 Word travels fast in this business, and everyone likes an actor that expresses gratitude.
 Gratitude also increases your confidence according to a study cited by Forbes.

 Please don't assume you know how to write thank you cards correctly.
 I had a steep learning curve, but now I can write cards that get a response, even from directors.
-Start practicing this habit now, and make sure you're writing your thank you cards correctly with my quick tips series.
-Click here to start with Part 1 0f 4.
+Learn more about how to get started here.

 I had a director email me after receiving my thank you card saying he planned to work with me again.
 That has never happened from me sending out snail mail, assuming it even gets to where I hope it's going (see the first part of this section!).

-A lot of actors only ever communicate about themselves .
+A lot of actors only ever communicate about themselves.
 Imagine how tiring that is for casting directors and directors.
 Now imagine how refreshing it must be for them to have an actor not only say thank you but personalize their card in a meaningful way.
-I'll teach you how to do it, starting with this post.
+I'll teach you how to do it here.